kajott/adventofcode/2019/18/README.md

 The second step is classical DFS, but with a naive implementation, the runtime for more than approx. 10 keys is far too long.
 Caching already explored states helped to get the runtime down comfortably into the sub-second zone.

-Based on that framework, part 2 of the puzzle isn't a large problem.
+Based on that framework, part 2 of the puzzle isn't much of a problem.
 Step 1 doesn't change at all, and step 2 simply needs to track four current locations instead of just one.

 * Part 1, Python: 666 bytes, ~300 ms
 * Part 2, Python: 842 bytes, ~700 ms